truonghoangnguyen/nikaya2/docs/kinhtangchi/sujato-en/05-026-the-chapter-on-ordination.md

 giving up these five qualities you can enter and remain in the first absorption."

-### N 5.265--271 Another Discourse on the Second Absorption, Etc.  *Aparadutiyajhānasuttādi*
+### AN 5.265--271 Another Discourse on the Second Absorption, Etc.  *Aparadutiyajhānasuttādi*

 "Mendicants, without giving up these five qualities you can't enter and remain in the second absorption ... third absorption ... fourth